eliascerne/website/README.md

 ### Swiperjs:
 Using swiperjs for the Portfolio section.
 We will generate a swiper with swiperjs.
 You can see all swipers here: https://swiperjs.com/demos.
 To implement the swiper to the site, you have to go to: https://github.com/nolimits4web/swiper/tree/master/demos and there find the right one for you.
+See a list of all effects for swiperjs [script](https://swiperjs.com/swiper-api).
 Thanks to nolimits4web to pulish that amazing swiper collection.

 ## Contributor